 When a car, weighing nearly two tons, slams into a 15-pound bicycle, there is not much chance the bike rider will walk away unscathed.
 If this has happened to you or a family member, you know how your life can change in one brief moment.
-Medical bills pile up.
-You are unable to work or go to school due to your injury.
-You are not sure if you will ever completely recover.
+Medical bills pile up, you are unable to work or go to school due to your injury, and you are not sure if you will ever completely recover.

 Our Boise bicycle accident attorneys at Litster Frost Injury Lawyers are here for you and may be able to help.
 We have seen the devastating injuries bicyclists have sustained after being hit by a car.
 We are skilled in proving negligence and work diligently to see that our clients receive all the compensation to which they are legally entitled.